Reims University (1548–1793)

-Reims University (French: Université de Reims or Rheims) was one of the largest and most important universities in Europe during the early modern era.
-It was established in 1548 by papal bull, but shut down in 1793, during the French Revolution.

-The University of Reims Champagne-Ardenne was officially established in 1967.
+Reims University (Université de Reims or Rheims) was a public university in Reims, France.
+It was one of the largest and most prestigious universities in Europe during the early modern era.
+It was established in 1548 by papal bull, but shut down in 1793 during the French Revolution.
+Its successor, the University of Reims Champagne-Ardenne, was officially established in 1967.